harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-blue-green-deployment.md

 :::

 PDB defines the budget for voluntary disruption.
-PDB lets the cluster be aware of a minimum threshold in terms of available pods that the cluster needs to guarantee in order to ensure a baseline availability or performance.
+PDB lets the cluster know the minimum threshold for available pods that the cluster needs to guarantee to ensure baseline availability or performance.

 PDB can be applied for the following types of controllers: